John Cena Recalls ‘Embarrassing’ Sex Scenes and Naked Oscars Bit

 John Cena is embarrassed by his public displays of nudity.

-When asked about filming sex scenes, the WWE wrestler-turned-actor, 47, told the “Club Shay Shay“ podcast, “Oh my god, it’s the worst.”
+When asked about filming sex scenes, the wrestler-turned-actor, 47, told the “Club Shay Shay“ podcast, “Oh, my God, it’s the worst.”

 But for Cena, an awkward sex scene did not compare to his mortification at presenting the trophy for best costume design — while nearly naked — at the 2024 Academy Awards.

-Host Jimmy Kimmel had recruited Cena for a skit spoofing the infamous moment at the 1974 Oscars, when a streaker ran on stage past that year’s emcee, David Niven.
+Host Jimmy Kimmel recruited Cena for a skit spoofing the infamous moment at the 1974 Oscars when a streaker ran on stage past that year’s emcee, David Niven.

 “Can you imagine if a nude man ran across the stage today?
 I said, can you imagine if a nude man ran across the stage today?
 Wouldn’t that be crazy?”
 Kimmel, 56, told the audience.